-Debrief: Deriving its namesake from George Armstrong Custer, who discovered gold in the region in 1874, Custer State Park encopasses 114 square miles of southwestern South Dakota.
+Debrief: Deriving its namesake from George Armstrong Custer, who discovered gold in the region in 1874, Custer State Park encompasses 114 square miles of southwestern South Dakota.
 Spanning across expansive prairies and staggering mountain ranges, Custer State Park is one of the largest in the continental U.S.

 Fun fact: During your ride, keep an eye out for one of the nation’s largest free-range bison herds; with over 1,500 bison in the group, it shouldn’t be hard to miss.
 Be sure to also look for pronghorn, deer, elk, mountain goats, bighorn sheep, wild burros, eagles, and turkeys.
-If you’re lucky, you might even catch sight of the illusive mountain lion, coyote pack, or Great Horned Owl.
+If you’re lucky, you might even catch sight of the elusive mountain lion, coyote pack, or Great Horned Owl.

 *Note: Though rich with wildlife, Custer State Park has very strict hunting seasons.
 There is NO hunting of any sort during the dates of the Sturgis Motorcycle Rally.

 4. Needles Highway